telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 * [Design-time Issues with Visual Studio 2008](#design-time-issues-with-visual-studio-2008)

->note The __Telerik.Web.Design.dll__ assembly is installed in the GAC by the automated installer of the Telerik UI for ASP.NET AJAX suite.Some of the design-time issues described below may require you to modify the GAC in order to remove duplicate assemblies.
+>note The **Telerik.Web.Design.dll** assembly is installed in the GAC by the automated installer of the Telerik UI for ASP.NET AJAX suite.Some of the design-time issues described below may require you to modify the GAC in order to remove duplicate assemblies.
 >

 ## Unknown server tag/Could not load file or assembly errors

-Problem: When a project using Telerik controls is open and a page is loaded, a page displays the "Unknown Server Tag" or "Could not load file or assembly 'Telerik.Web.UI, version='XXXXX'..." error.
+Problem: When a project using Telerik controls is open and a page is loaded, a page displays the *"Unknown Server Tag"* or *"Could not load file or assembly 'Telerik.Web.UI, version='XXXXX'..."* error.
->caption

 ![Unknown server tag](images/introduction-unknownservertag.png)

 Reason: This error usually happens when the project does not contain a reference to the Telerik.Web.UI assembly, or the reference is broken.Possible causes for the errors: